 In terms of PRC regulations that may affect our results of operations, the amendments to the Consumer Protection Law that came into effect in March 2014 give consumers the right to return goods within seven days of receipt.
 Although we recognize revenues net of return allowances, we do not expect the amendments to the Consumer Protection Law will affect our net revenues.
 We have adopted shipping policies that do not necessarily pass the full cost of shipping on to our customers.
 We also have adopted customer-friendly return and exchange policies that make it convenient and easy for customers to change their minds after completing purchases.
-However, if we experience an increased volume of returns after the amendments to the Consumer Protection Law became effective, our shipping and handling costs and related personnel costs may increase significantly and our results of operations may be materially and adversely affect our ability to acquire new customers, which in turn may materially and adversely affect our ability to acquire new customers, which in turn may materially and adversely affect our results of operations.
+However, if we experience an increased volume of returns after the amendments to the Consumer Protection Law became effective, our shipping and handling costs and related personnel costs may increase significantly and our results of operations may be materially and adversely affected.
+If we revise our policies to pass these costs to customers, our customers may be dissatisfied, which may result in loss of existing customers or adversely affect our ability to acquire new customers, which in turn may materially and adversely affect our results of operations.

-JD.com, Inc., the holding company that is to be listed on the NASDAQ, has no material operations of its own.
+JD.com, Inc., the holding company that is listed on the NASDAQ, has no material operations of its own.
 We conduct our operations primarily through our subsidiaries and consolidated variable interest entities in China.
 As a result, JD.com, Inc.'s ability to pay dividends to our shareholders, including investors who purchase our shares in this offering, depends in part upon dividends paid by our PRC subsidiaries subject to compliance with applicable PRC regulations.
 Our wholly-owned PRC subsidiaries are permitted to pay dividends to us only out of their retained earnings, if any, as determined in accordance with PRC accounting standards and regulations.
 Under PRC regulations, each of our wholly-owned PRC subsidiaries is required to set aside at least 10% of its after-tax profits each year, if any, to fund certain statutory reserve funds until such reserve funds reach 50% of its registered capital.
 In addition, each of our wholly-owned PRC subsidiaries in China may allocate a portion of its after-tax profits based on PRC accounting standards to enterprise expansion fund and staff bonus and welfare fund at its discretion, which are not distributable as cash dividends.
 Remittance of dividends by a wholly foreign-owned company out of China is subject to examination by the banks designated by SAFE.
-As of December 31, 2013, the amount restricted, including paid-in capital and statutory reserve funds, as determined in accordance with PRC accounting standards and regulations, was approximately RMB12,263 million (US\$2,026 million).
+As of September 30, 2014, the amount restricted, including paid-in capital and statutory reserve funds, as determined in accordance with PRC accounting standards and regulations, was approximately RMB13,996 million (US\$2,280 million).
 Our PRC subsidiaries have never paid dividends and will not be able to pay dividends until they generate accumulated profits and meet the requirements for statutory reserve funds.